defi-wonderland/handbook/sites/aztec/docs/contracts/account-contracts/overview.md

 1) The user approves an action in the wallet.
 The wallet formats two payloads: the app payload (what to call) and the fee payload (how to pay).
 It then produces an authentication witness associated to the payload.

 2) The request is sent to the user’s account contract (the origin).
-Inside `entrypoint`, the account verifies the authwit, checks replay protection (nonce policy), and enforces that the fee payload executes before the app payload.
+Inside `entrypoint`, the account verifies the authwit, checks replay protection (nonce policy), ensures that the fee payload executes non-reversibly, and executes the app payload.

 3) Private execution happens locally in the PXE; only commitments, nullifiers, and public calls leave the client.
 Public calls are queued and executed publicly, keeping private and public state consistent.